cf_xarray.accessor.CFAccessor#

 property cell_measures: dict[str, list[Hashable]]#

-Property that returns a dictionary mapping valid cell measure standard names for .cf[] to variable names.
+Mapping valid cell measure standard names for .cf[] to variable names.

 This is useful for checking whether a key is valid for indexing, i.e. that the attributes necessary to allow indexing by that key exist.